 Hepatitis B infection is caused by the hepatitis B virus (HBV), an enveloped DNA virus that infects the liver, causing hepatocellular necrosis and inflammation.
-The findings from a study carried out in the Bylakuppe Tibetan settlement in South India jointly by DOHe-CTA and Johns Hopkins University (JHU) in 2014 suggest that Tibetans living in India has about 9 % prevalence of chronic Hepatitis B infection.
+Among the communicable diseases, hepatitis B and tuberculosis (TB) are the two diseases that plaque the Tibetan Refugee communities living in India & Nepal.
+The prevalence of hepatitis B is estimated to be much higher among the Tibetan refugee population living in the Indian subcontinent as compared to the local host population.
+The findings from a study carried out in the Bylakuppe Tibetan settlement in South India jointly by DoHe-CTA and Johns Hopkins University (JHU) in 2014 suggests that Tibetans living in India has about 9 % prevalence of chronic Hepatitis B infection.

 Screening for Hepatitis B infection results in identification of people with chronic hepatitis B infection who are undiagnosed earlier.
 With the funding support from the US PRM, Department of Health, CTA has started Hepatitis B screening, vaccination and Treatment support for Tibetans in India.
 In 2019, a people of about 11000 has been screened for Hepatitis B and C.